Nga wai hono i te po: Accession and reign

 On 23 January 2025, Nga wai hono i te po made her first visit as Māori Queen to Rātana Pā as part of the annual Rātana church celebrations.
 On 19 May 2025, Nga wai hono i te po made her first official visit to Whakatū Marae in the South Island's Marlborough District, where she was welcomed by the leadership of the eight local tribes.

-On 3 September 2025, the first koroneihana (ascension anniversary ceremony) for Nga wai hono i te po was hosted at Tūrangawaewae marae.
+Koroneihana 2025 was the first anniversary of her accession, and was hosted at Tūrangawaewae marae.
 9,000 people attended the ceremony including Te Pāti Māori co-leader Debbie Ngarewa-Packer.
 During a public address on 5 September, Nga wai hono i te po talked about Māori identity in modern New Zealand.
 She also launched two economic initiatives: namely a summit to develop economic opportunities for Māori and a seed investment fund supported by Māori entities.

-On 7 October 2025, Nga wai hono i te po and New Zealand Ambassador to the United Arab Emirates Richard Kay led a New Zealand delegation to Abu Dhabi which met with Emirati Princess Latifa bint Mohammed bin Rashid Al Maktoum and Minister of State for Foreign Trade Thani bin Ahmed Al Zeyoudi to strengthen bilateral cultural and trade relations.
+Nga wai hono i te po and New Zealand Ambassador to the United Arab Emirates Richard Kay led a New Zealand delegation to Abu Dhabi which met with Emirati Princess Latifa bint Mohammed bin Rashid Al Maktoum and Minister of State for Foreign Trade Thani bin Ahmed Al Zeyoudi to strengthen bilateral cultural and trade relations on 7 October 2025.

+On 29 November 2025, she launched a new multimillion dollar Māori investment platform called the "Kotahitanga Fund" at the inaugural Ohanga ki te Ao Māori Economic Summit in Hamilton.

+In mid-May 2026, Nga wai hono i te po visited the United Kingdom to mark the 50th anniversary of the King's Trust, a charity focused on helping vulnerable young people.
+She met with Prince William at Windsor Castle (her first meeting with a member of the royal family since her accession), had an audience with Charles III, and attended a garden party for the King's Trust at Buckingham Palace.

+During the second Koroneihana in September 2026, she urged Māori to move from a legacy of historical trauma to a future based on economic and social triumph.